britram/taps-transports/draft-ietf-taps-transports.md

 # Introduction

+[EDITOR'S NOTE: We are missing edits from Karen Nielsen's feedback; please incorporate.]

 Most Internet applications make use of the Transport Services provided by TCP (a reliable, in-order stream protocol) or UDP (an unreliable datagram protocol).
 We use the term "Transport Service" to mean the end-to-end